 If the case proceeds formally, the juvenile will be arraigned and the court will decide where the case will go from there.
 Judges have discretion regarding how juveniles’ cases are handled, including whether they will be tried as an adult.
 However, this is typically reserved for violent offenses such as rape, murder, robbery and aggravated assault, which only comprise approximately three percent of juvenile court cases.

 Juveniles whose cases remain in juvenile court benefit greatly from having a criminal lawyer on their side.
-A Camden County juvenile defense lawyer at the Law Offices of Thomas J. Gosse can help in many ways, including:
+A Camden County juvenile defense lawyer at the Law Office of Thomas J. Gosse can help in many ways, including:

 Contrary to popular belief, juveniles’ records will not be automatically sealed once they turn 18 years old.
 If your child has been adjudicated as delinquent, he or she will not have a criminal record and his or her records will generally not be available to the public.
 However, under certain circumstances, several parties may have access to the juvenile’s records, including:

-The legal team at the Law Offices of Thomas J. Gosse can help get your child’s court records sealed or expunged.
+The legal team at the Law Office of Thomas J. Gosse can help get your child’s court records sealed or expunged.
 For a judge to grant the sealing of a juvenile’s arrest and court records, the juvenile must generally have two years of good behavior since the final discharge.
 If the juvenile has not been adjudicated delinquent or convicted of any crime after ten years, their records may then be expunged, giving them a clean record and a fresh start.

-If your child has been charged with a crime, contact a Camden County juvenile defense lawyer at the Law Offices of Thomas J. Gosse.
+If your child has been charged with a crime, contact a Camden County juvenile defense lawyer at the Law Office of Thomas J. Gosse.
 We will work tirelessly to achieve the best possible outcome in your case.
 We represent juveniles throughout South Jersey from our office in Haddon Heights.
 Submit an online contact form or call us at 856-546-6600 or toll-free at 800-989-1575 to schedule a consultation.